Amazon Music Web API

 Calls to the Amazon Music Web API must always include two header parameters:

-Authorization should be the bearer token you recieved from the LWA service.
+Authorization should be the bearer token you received from the LWA service.
+And the value of

 To learn more about Login with Amazon, click here.